ALEXGUOQ/KeyboardStateScroller-deprecated-/README.md

+An elegant solution for keeping any UIView visible when the keyboard is being shown

 ## Description

-KeyboardStateScroller is a keyboard listener that will scroll any UIView up if the keyboard is being shown, and vice versa.
+KeyboardStateScroller is a keyboard listener that will translate any UIView up if the keyboard is being shown, and vice versa.
-Two views are registered with KeyboardStateScroller, a scrollingView and a targetView.
-If the targetView's frame will be intersected by the keyboard, then the scrollingView will be scrolled up the same distance and speed as the keyboard.
+Two views are registered with KeyboardStateScroller, the UIView to translate and one or more target UIViews.
+If a targetView's frame will be intersected by the keyboard, then the translating View will animate up just above the keyboard.

+Although called a scroller, no UIScrollView is used.
+If Autolayout is used then the constraints are animated, otherwise a CGAffine translation is done.

 ## Features: